Break the Silence, Launch a Campaign, Escalate Until We Win

 Launch a Campaign for a Climate Emergency Declaration, Climate Emergency Mobilization Department, and Plan

 Leading cities and counties across the U.S. are beginning to shift into climate emergency mode.
-Thanks to the hard work of local climate mobilizers, Hoboken, NJ, and Montgomery County, MD, have declared a climate emergency and committed the city to ending greenhouse gas emissions at emergency speed.
+Thanks to the hard work of local climate mobilizers, Berkeley, CA, Oakland, CA, Richmond, CA, Santa Cruz, CA, Hoboken, NJ, and Montgomery County, MD, have all declared a climate emergency and committed to ending greenhouse gas emissions at emergency speed.

 Organizers in Maryland and Los Angeles are also pushing for climate emergency mobilization departments -- demanding that their locales give resources to a city department in charge of eliminating the city’s carbon emissions and catalyzing a larger climate emergency mobilization effort beyond the city.